PUKEORA HILL MTB PARK

-Refer to the MAPS page for more information on the venues this club have created or other riding areas in the region.
+Refer to the PARKS page for more information on the venues this club have created or other riding areas in the region.

-The HBMTBC is very grateful to the generosity of Pan Pac Forests Ltd & to PF Olsen Ltd for allowing the club access to their land.
-Due to being privately owned 'working' forests, a permit is required for access to these 3 areas.
+The HBMTBC is very grateful to the generosity of Pan Pac Forests Ltd for allowing the club access to their land.
+Due to being privately owned 'working' forests, a permit is required for access to these 2 areas.
 This is obtained, by either joining the HBMTBC, or by purchasing a 'Visitors Permit' (valid for 3 weeks) from any of the main cycling shops, Info Centres, Bayview 4 Square - See the full list on the JOIN page.